donquixote2u/MP.sh/README.md

 # MP.sh
-Music Player - (bourne) shell script cgi html frontend for mpc/mpd cli playlist manager / music player combo
+Music Player - (bourne) shell script cgi html frontend for mpc/mpd  playlist manager / music player combo

 ENVIRONMENT / PREREQUISITES
 This is a shell script (bourne shell, or .sh type ) designed to be run by a webserver as a cgi; It requires a cgi-capable webserver on the local machine which also has MPD musicplayer and MPC, its command line interface, running.
 You will need to have the ID3 tags in your music files populated using Easytag or similar.

-PLEASE NOTE: the playlist manager works on the following ID3 tags;  Genre, Artist, (song) Title,  and Album);  In the latter, I have used the Album field for a 2-part Type attribute;  I use a combination of 2-digit Decade, and  1-word description of mood e.g. party, mellow) I use Easytag to insert the tags into my mp3s.
-Generally, I most often just use the Artist / Title combination to build up playlists, and even with just those two, it works well.
+PLEASE NOTE: the playlist manager works on the following ID3 tags;  Genre, Artist, (song) Title,  and Album;
+I myself have used the Album field for a 2-part Type attribute;  I use a combination of decade (e.g. "80s"), and  1-word description of mood e.g. "party", "mellow") I use Easytag to insert the tags into my mp3s.

 A sample config for the Lighttpd web server to allow shell script cgi is included.